Grandparents’ Rights Are Lesser Than Parents’ Rights

 The second criterion is that it’s in the best interest of this child.
 That one’s probably the easiest.
 If you have a positive relationship with the child and the child’s old enough to say they want to continue visitation, you can get that done.
 The third one is just that the nuclear family’s been disrupted.
 Obviously, if paternity or divorce is going on, that’s the case.

 Now that second, the first one I said, it’s actually the second prong that a parent is unfit, or it would be detrimental to the child not to is a very thorough analysis under the law.

 There are 10 different factors that the court would use to identify that.
 You need an experienced attorney to go through that with you and ensure you have the proof you need to establish grandparental visitation rights.

 If you have any questions about grandparental visitation rights, it’s a complex subject.
-So if you have any questions about this or ever need a Tulsa Child Custody Attorney for Men or a Tulsa Child Support Attorney For Men, please contact dads.law.
+So if you have any questions about this or ever need a Child Custody Attorney for Fathers in Oklahoma or a Child Support Lawyer For Men in Tulsa, please contact dads.law.